Volo City DC Kickball Rules

 Field of play will equal the dimensions of a standard softball field.

 Volo City will provide equipment.
-This will consist of a red 10-inch playground ball, bases and cones.
+This will consist of a GLOWING(!!!) rubber soccer/kickball ball, bases and cones.

 Games will be officiated by an official referee or Volo City trained kickball referee.
 All of our referees are trained to call a fair and fun game of kickball.
 They are the final word on all game call decisions.

-Although the referees are there to call your games, please remember they are people too, just like you!
+Remember referees are people too :).
 So please treat them well, with respect and remember they are there to make sure you are having fun and playing a safe game of kickball.
 They ARE NOT your verbal punching bag after a bad day at the office.

 Only a team captain or co-captain may dispute a call with the referee.
 The referee has jurisdiction over the play and may penalize a player, including game ejection, for unsportsmanlike conduct.
 Ejected players may not return to the game and if necessary may be asked to leave the premises; don’t be a punk.